 There is a cheap alternative to a proper fisheye lens; it is a fisheye conversion lens, often called a fisheye converter.
 These accessory lenses attach to your existing lens via the filter thread and give you a wider viewing angle.
 You may have heard about the teleconverter.
 While the main purpose of a teleconverter is to increase the effective focal length of the primary lens, the fisheye converter does the opposite, it decreases the effective focal lens of the original length.

 All fisheye converters have a magnification factor which determines the effective focal length you will get.
-For example, if you have a 35mm wide angle lens, a 0.42x fisheye adapter will take this down to around 15mm (35 x 0.42 = 15).
+For example, if you have a 35mm wide-angle lens, a 0.42x fisheye adapter will take this down to around 15mm (35 x 0.42 = 15).
 This would produce a roughly full-frame image on a 35mm sensor.

 However, fisheye converters have serious downsides.
 They generally produce very poor image quality, with blurred focusing and severe vignetting (darkening around the edges).
 They also suffer from lens flare, don’t accept filters, and can prevent the lens from zooming.

 Fisheye adapters are great fun if you simply want to experiment with fisheye photography, but they should not be seen as a realistic alternative to a proper fisheye lens.
-The following are two types of fisheye converter that matches Canon and Nikon lenses.
+The following are two types of fisheye converter that match Canon and Nikon lenses.

 The new Opteka High Definition II .20x Wide Angle Fisheye Converter Lens increases the versatility of your existing lens to provide breathtaking ultra-wide angle views.
 And it’s so easy to use and it is great for every type of photographic situation.
 It converts an 18-55mm lens into a 3.6-11mm Circular Lens.